Metal Dealers Licence

 - partly manufactured articles that are made wholly or partly from metal; or

-In addition, you will require a licence if you are a person who carries on business as a motor salvage operator (so far as that does not fall within the kind of business referred to at 1 above).
+In addition, you will require a licence if you are a person who carries on business as a motor salvage operator (so far as that does not fall within the kind of business).
 A motor salvage operator is a person who carries on a business which consists wholly or substantially of:

 - recovering salvageable parts from motor vehicles for re-use or sale and selling or disposing of the rest of the vehicle for scrap;